 The Mark W. Riemen Summer Research Prize was established by family, classmates, and colleagues in memory of Mark W. Riemen (CAS ’75), a distinguished research scientist.

 The award supports an undergraduate summer research project in the amount of $4,200 for salary and a $500 FROG (research supplies grant).
 The competition is open to Chemistry and Biology majors in alternate years and to Biochemistry & Molecular Biology majors every year.
-In the summer of 2012, undergraduates majoring in Chemistry or BMB will be invited to submit a research proposal, in consultation with a faculty mentor, to the UROP Office.
+In the summer of 2015, undergraduates majoring in Biology or BMB will be invited to submit a research proposal, in consultation with a faculty mentor, to the UROP Office.

 Since only one Riemen Prize is awarded each summer, all applicants are automatically considered for UROP funding as well.
 Complete applications will include the following documents: